Text: Taras Prokopyshyn. Photo & Video: Nazar Parkhomyk. The article is taken from theUkrainians.

 Answers are born in actions.
 Including the answers about what exactly success is.

 If I say “no”, I’ll lie.
 If I say “yes”, it also won’t be quite true.
 Because you learn everything in comparison.
 Now I’m in the process of a certain transformation, a renewal.
 I don’t know how long this process will last, but I’m really enjoying it.

 I’m really lucky because throughout my life I have had three moments that you could call “catharsis”.
 But after each one, I have come to the right conclusions.

 There are certain moments in life when you think: “That’s all”.
 And then someone calls you from beneath and you understand that’s the end.
 A lot of people feel broken in such moments: some start drinking, others — emigrate, yet others — try to escape from themselves.

-The moment when you stop, think about yourself, draw conclusions and take responsibility for your own life — is the hardest one.
+The moment when you stop, think about yourself, draw conclusions, and take responsibility for your own life — is the hardest one.
 I was lucky because I came to the right conclusions in each of these periods.
-The universe offered me options which weren’t that funny.
+The universe offered me options that weren’t that funny.
 (Smiles)

-Do you agree with an opinion that IT — is one of the few spheres where “social elevators” work and the talented Ukrainian youth can take advantage of that?
+Do you agree with the opinion that IT — is one of the few spheres where “social elevators” work and the talented Ukrainian youth can take advantage of that?